 - Always have a backgrounder on hand with the basic facts about your organization.

 - Always maintain an updated set of 25-50-100 word listings.

 - Always give someone the responsibility and authority to respond in your absence.

 - Best case, have an online self-service media library accessible to PR types.
 Worried about who’s inquiring?
 Set up a form to allow entry.

 Now it’s time to circle back to this blog post’s headline.
 It’s sad that you sometimes need to dangle money in front of people in order for them to do something so basic as respond to a call or an email.

 Want to bet that same nonprofit’s Gifts & Donors Department would have replied.

-If you’re looking for assistance in establishing an online media library, a basket of PR tools or communications policies and procedures to assist your tourism-based business or organization, please contact us to learn how we can help.
+If you’re looking for assistance in establishing an online media library, a basket of PR tools or communications policies and procedures to assist your tourism-based business or organization, please Contact Us at Flying Compass to learn how we can help.